iamraj-patel/shell-script/README.md

 # shell-script
-Shell scripts like onboadring new servers based on Debian and Fedra
+Shell scripts like onboadring new servers based on Debian and Fedora